Tornadoes of 2005: Synopsis

 The first half of 2005 was fairly slow when it comes to tornadoes.
 There were no major outbreaks in the first half of 2005, which is rather unusual.
 The inactivity in what is normally the peak months can be related to a stable low-pressure system that blocked the parade of storms from moving eastward.

 The third quarter of 2005 was dominated by the tropics, and many of the tornadoes were related to the many hurricanes and tropical storms of the 2005 Atlantic hurricane season.
 Several of the tornadoes were destructive.

 November was clearly the most active month for tornado activity in the US, with four significant - and completely separate - tornado events, as the wind pattern shifted and the warm tropical Gulf of Mexico added fuel to the fire when cold fronts passed southward, initiating the development of tornado outbreaks.
-One of the outbreaks produced an F4 tornado in Kentucky, marking the latest time for the first violent tornado to be recorded in the United States since modern records began in 1950.
+One of the outbreaks produced an F4 tornado in Kentucky, marking the latest time for the first violent (F4 or F5) tornado to be recorded in the United States since modern records began in 1950.
 The record was broken in 2018, which saw no violent tornadoes touch down in the United States.
 December was much quieter as colder Arctic air became entrenched and the cold fronts became far less active.

 There were officially 1,265 tornadoes confirmed in the US in 2005.